anamargaridarl/flink-streaming-poc/README.md

 ### Java Flink Project

-This project is set to run in **Intelij** with **Gradle** to allow you to develop and test your Java transformations.
+The java_flink_project has a project set to run in **Intelij** with **Gradle** to allow you to develop and test your Java transformations.
 After you can also generate a jar from the project and run it in the docker environment.